noeliepalermo/SAM_file_analysis/README.md

 ```
 ## TEST

--The application of our script on the file mapping.sam allowed us to obtain the following results for 264 reads :
+-The application of our script on the file test_mapping.sam allowed us to obtain the following results for 1180 reads :
 ```
-Total number of reads:  264
+Total number of reads: 1180
-Number of referenced reads:  264
+Number of referenced reads: 1180
-Number of reads with a quality superior to  20 :  238 Number of paired reads:  264
+Number of reads with a quality superior to  20 : 1066 Number of paired reads: 1180
-Number of aligned reads:  264
+Number of aligned reads: 1180
 ```